bfeher/BFPaperButton/README.md

 ***Note*** *that setting the button type to Custom in the Storyboard is required to prevent the title from fading out on UIControlStateHighlighted.*

 ## Properties
+`UIColor *shadowColor` <br />
+The UIColor for the shadow of a raised button.
+An alpha value of 1 is recommended as shadowOpacity overwrites the alpha of this color.

+`CGFloat loweredShadowOpacity` <br />
+A CGFLoat representing the opacity of the shadow of RAISED buttons when they are lowered (idle).
+Default is `0.5f`.

+`CGFloat loweredShadowRadius` <br />
+A CGFLoat representing the radius of the shadow of RAISED buttons when they are lowered (idle).
+Default is `1.5f`.

+`CGSize loweredShadowOffset` <br />
+A CGSize representing the offset of the shadow of RAISED buttons when they are lowered (idle).
+Default is `(0, 1)`.

+`CGFloat liftedShadowOpacity` <br />
+A CGFLoat representing the opacity of the shadow of RAISED buttons when they are lifted (on touch down).
+Default is `0.5f`.

+`CGFloat liftedShadowRadius` <br />
+A CGFLoat representing the radius of the shadow of RAISED buttons when they are lifted (on touch down).
+Default is `4.5f`.

+`CGSize liftedShadowOffset` <br />
+A CGSize representing the offset of the shadow of RAISED buttons when they are lifted (on touch down).
+Default is `(2, 4)`.

+`CGFloat touchDownAnimationDuration` <br />
+A CGFLoat representing the duration of the animations which take place on touch DOWN!
+Default is `0.25f` seconds.
+(Go Steelers)

+`CGFloat touchUpAnimationDuration` <br />
+A CGFLoat representing the duration of the animations which take place on touch UP!
+Default is `2 * touchDownAnimationDuration` seconds.

+`CGFloat tapCircleDiameterStartValue` <br />
+A CGFLoat representing the diameter of the tap-circle as soon as it spawns, before it grows.
+Default is `5.f`.

+`CGFloat tapCircleDiameter` <br />
+The CGFloat value representing the Diameter of the tap-circle.
+By default it will be the result of `MAX(self.frame.width, self.frame.height)`. `tapCircleDiameterFull` will calculate a circle that always fills the entire view.
+Any value less than or equal to `tapCircleDiameterFull` will result in default being used.
+The constants: `tapCircleDiameterLarge`, `tapCircleDiameterMedium`, and `tapCircleDiameterSmall` are also available for use. */

+`CGFloat tapCircleBurstAmount` <br />
+The CGFloat value representing how much we should increase the diameter of the tap-circle by when we burst it.
+Default is `100.f`.

 `CGFloat cornerRadius` <br />
 The corner radius which propagates through to the sub layers.

-`BOOL usesSmartColor` <br />
-A flag to set YES to use Smart Color, or NO to use a custom color scheme.
-While Smart Color is the default (usesSmartColor = YES), customization is cool too.
+Default is `0`.

 `UIColor *tapCircleColor` <br />
 The UIColor to use for the circle which appears where you tap.
 NOTE: Setting this defeats the "Smart Color" ability of the tap circle.
-Alpha values less than 1 are recommended.
+Alpha values less than `1` are recommended.

 `UIColor *backgroundFadeColor` <br />
 The UIColor to fade clear backgrounds to.
 NOTE: Setting this defeats the "Smart Color" ability of the background fade.
-An alpha value of 1 is recommended, as the fade is a constant (clearBGFadeConstant) defined in the BFPaperButton.m.
-This bothers me too.

-`CGFloat tapCircleDiameter` <br />
-The CGFloat value representing the Diameter of the tap-circle.
-By default it will be calculated to almost be big enough to cover up the whole background.
-Any value less than zero will result in default being used.
-Three pleasing sizes, `bfPaperButton_tapCircleDiameterSmall`, `bfPaperButton_tapCircleDiameterMedium`, and `bfPaperButton_tapCircleDiameterLarge` are also available for use.
+Alpha values less than `1` are recommended.

-`BOOL rippleFromTapLocation`<br />
+`BOOL rippleFromTapLocation` <br />
-A flag to set to YES to have the tap-circle ripple from point of touch.
-If this is set to NO, the tap-circle will always ripple from the center of the button.
-Default is YES.
+A flag to set to `YES` to have the tap-circle ripple from point of touch.
+If this is set to `NO`, the tap-circle will always ripple from the center of the view.
+Default is `YES`.

-`BOOL rippleBeyondBounds`<br />
+`BOOL rippleBeyondBounds` <br />
-A flag to set to YES to have the tap-circle ripple beyond the bounds of the button.
-If this is set to NO, the tap-circle will be clipped to the button's bounds.
-Default is NO.
+A flag to set to `YES` to have the tap-circle ripple beyond the bounds of the view.
+If this is set to `NO`, the tap-circle will be clipped to the view's bounds.
+Default is `NO`.

-`BOOL isRaised`<br />
+`BOOL isRaised` <br />
-A flag to set to YES to CHANGE a flat button to raised, or set to NO to CHANGE a raised button to flat.
+A flag to set to `YES` to CHANGE a flat view to raised, or set to `NO` to CHANGE a raised view to flat.
 If you used one of the provided custom initializers, you should probably leave this parameter alone.
-If you instantiated via storyboard or IB and want to change from riased to flat, this is the parameter for you!
+If you instantiated via storyboard or IB and want to CHANGE from riased to flat, this is the parameter for you!
+Default is `YES`.

+`BOOL usesSmartColor` <br />
+A flag to set YES to use Smart Color, or NO to use a custom color scheme.
+While Smart Color is the default (usesSmartColor = YES), customization is cool too.

 ### Notes on RAISED vs FLAT and SMART COLOR vs NON SMART COLOR: